Movies & TVPlaces

 The historical epic crime drama Gangs of New York (2002) was directed by Martin Scorsese — that genius behind Goodfellas, After Hours, and Bringing Out the Dead — delves into the fierce rivalry between two gangs, the nativist Natives and the Irish immigrant Dead Rabbits, set in 19th-century Lower Manhattan during the Civil War era.
 The film centers on Amsterdam Vallon’s (handsome person Leonardo Dicaprio) quest for vengeance against Bill the Butcher (fantastic scenery-chewer Daniel Day-Lewis), leader of the Natives, following the murder of Amsterdam’s father.
 Amidst the backdrop of social unrest and immigration struggles, the movie portrays a gritty and chaotic urban landscape where power, revenge, and identity collide — while the rich and well-off participated in poverty tourism.
 Gangs of New York is indeed an epic tale of gangs in New York City, blending historical accuracy with Scorsese’s distinct storytelling and period details, even though some critics have noted certain fictionalized elements that may impact its overall authenticity.
 However, many characters are based on very influential real-life figures like William “Boss” Tweed, Horace Greeley, and P.T.
 Barnum, and those interested in New York City’s colorful history will find Gangs of New York an excellent starting point in learning more about how life was like in this part of the world at that point in time.

-Click on the cover to buy Gangs of New York (2002) on Blu-ray!
+Click on NYC to buy Gangs of New York (2002)!

 Walter Hill Reinterprets Homer with The Warriors (1979)